 Jason Colebrook (Managing Director)

 Jason served as the Oceania representative on our International Development Committee before joining the board in 2017.
 Jason is a highly experienced administrator within the sport, particularly in his native Australia where he holds the position of President of Billiards Australia.
 He is a WPBSA Billiards coach and examiner and is also a regular competitor in international events, with a highest match break of 228.
 He was appointed Managing Director in July 2019.

 Darren Clark (Director)

-Darren was appointed to the board as a Players Representative in July 2019.
+Darren was appointed to the board in July 2019.
 He is a WBL World Ranking Event Winner having become the inaugural Jersey Open champion in 2022, reaching number 4 on the WBL rankings.
-Darren has represented England 3 times in the Home Internationals Championships and has reached a world ranking semi-final in the English Open.
+Darren has represented England several times in the Home Internationals Championships.
 His highest practice break is 437.